bryandotnav/swe-project-1-cli-app/INSTRUCTIONS.md

 3. Provides confirmation messages when user actions are completed.
 4. All messages printed to the console have consistent spacing and are free of spelling and grammar mistakes.

+### Reflection (2 points)
+In `REFLECTION.md`, respond to the prompts below.
+Your responses should each contain about 150-250 words and demonstrate thoughtful reflection.

+  1. Share one aspect of building this project you found challenging and how you overcame it.
+Be specific in your response.
+  2. Share one technical concept that you gained a deeper understanding of through building this project.
+Explain that concept in simple terms and explain how it is used in your project.

 ### Professionalism & Craftsmanship (5 points)
 1. Code is functional and free of bugs.
 Does not throw errors when used under expected circumstances.
 2. Code is well-organized, spacing is consistent, variable/function names are descriptive, comments are concise and purposeful, and no unused code remains.
 3. Commits are small, frequent, and have meaningful commit messages.
 4. A branch is used for development while the `main` branch is always functional
 5. The `README.md` includes setup instructions, usage examples, and clear explanation of functionality.
-Writing is polished and accessible to peers.

-### Reflection (2 points)
-In `REFLECTION.md`, respond to the following prompts:
-  1. Share one aspect of building this project you found challenging and how you overcame it.
-  2. Share one technical concept that you gained a deeper understanding of through building this project.
-Explain that concept in simple terms and explain how it is used in your project.
+All writing in the `README.md` file and the `REFLECTION.md` file is polished and free of typos and grammatical errors.

 ## Tips for Success